corsairmarks/combined_silfae_revisited/mod/README.md

     * No longer ignore portrait duplication for the pre-scripted empire
     * Don't randomize the all-Reptilian or all-"Human" portrait groups
 * 2.0.4 Allow players to pick the all-Reptilian or all-"Human" portrait groups - it is intended only that the AI cannot randomly choose those two groups
+* 3.0.0 Update for compatibility with Stellaris version 3.3 "Libra"

 ## Source Code